-- The leader helps choose who among their colleagues should respond to the survey.
+- You choose who among your colleagues should respond to this confidential survey.

-- The leader communicates with those respondents, asking them to provide candid observations.
+- You communicate with those respondents, asking them to provide candid observations.

-- The report is presented to the leader in a confidential one-on-one coaching conversation.
+- The report is presented to you in a confidential one-on-one coaching conversation.

-- The leader is provided with context and guidance to understand the data.
+- You are provided with context and guidance to understand the data.

-- The leader also receives a customized set of developmental recommendations, mapped to their leadership competencies, to help them create a personal development plan.
+- You, the leader also receives a customized set of developmental recommendations, mapped to your leadership competencies, to help create a personal development plan.

-- There is a follow-up session to help ensure accountability.
+- There may be a follow-up session to help ensure accountability.

 There are many reasons to follow a process that looks more like this.
 In my ten-plus years of helping leaders implement 360-degree feedback instruments, I’ve seen the following benefits of using this process.
 Harvard Business Review

 This is one of the most important outcomes of any feedback process.
-People with little self-awareness are often puzzled by the behavior of others toward them.
-They might wonder, “Why do people not include me in casual conversations?”
+People with underdeveloped self-awareness are often puzzled by the behavior of others toward them.
+They might wonder, “Why do they not get that they should pay their dues?”
+“Why do people not include me in casual conversations?”
 “Why do I end up in heated arguments?”
-“Why was I not chosen to lead this project?
+“Why was I not chosen to lead that project?
 I know more than the person they selected.”

-When a 360-assessment is carried out as described above, the leader can compare their self-ratings to the ratings from others.
-Having ratings from multiple people (I recommend at least a dozen) proves this is much more than just one person’s opinion.
+When a 360-assessment is carried out as described above, you, the leader can compare your self-ratings to the ratings from others.
+Having ratings from multiple people (I recommend 10 to twelve) proves this is much more than just one person’s opinion.
 Combined with accountability, this evidence serves as a strong impetus to change.

-In our experience, leaders are sometimes pleasantly surprised by the differences between their own opinions of themselves and the observations of others.
+Experience indicates that leaders are sometimes pleasantly surprised and relieved by the differences between their own opinions of themselves and the observations of others.
 Usually, a few pieces of feedback are confusing and cause the leader to question, “Why would someone think that?”
 This is part of expanding their self-awareness as they learn more about their strengths and weaknesses.
-Their world makes more sense.
+Their world starts to make more sense.